TiagoAmaralFerreira/TiagoAmaralFerreira/README.md

 ### Olá eu sou o Tiago Amaral 👋

-**TiagoAmaralFerreira/TiagoAmaralFerreira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 Atualmente trabalho com suporte de sistema ...
 - 🌱 Estudante JavaScript e NodeJs ...
 - 💬 Pergunte-me sobre Javascript, React Native e NodeJs ...